ArtemPurtoian/Flask_API_testing/README.md

   > docker run flask_api

-The tests cover various scenarios, including creating a new user, getting a users list, handling duplicate usernames, checking the status codes, JSON format and others.
+The tests cover various scenarios, including creating a new user, getting a users list, updating and deleting a user, handling duplicate usernames, missing fields in the request body, checking the status codes, JSON format and others.
 ---